 - Depending upon a project’s status and condition, builders may need to fabricate or purchase replacement legacy (A-Model) parts at additional expense that are not part of the conversion kit.
 This will be more likely if builders need to remove parts to return to the conversion’s defined “starting point.”

-- No “partial conversions” will be supported — Sonex Aircraft can only offer support for construction as defined in the plans that are provided for conversion.
+- No “partial conversions” will be supported — Sonex can only offer support for construction as defined in the plans that are provided for conversion.

 - Wing conversion kits do not include new B-Model wing skins, as the conversion is most economically made by trimming existing wing skins.
 Builders may opt to purchase new B-Model wing skins at additional expense.